 The Program is currently funding five projects to support fish and wildlife management coordination for a total of \$2,481,044 annually.
-The coordination activities could be characterized in two ways: 1) provide participation funding for individual fish and wildlife entities to coordinate their activities and policies in organized forums that relate directly to the Fish and Wildlife Program, and 2) fund membership organizations to facilitate coordination forums and activities for the Fish and Wildlife Program.
+The Program also funds BPA for \$10.9 million to administer the Program and the Council funds their fish and wildlife staff for \$2.428 million, which helps support those agencies in their regional fish and wildlife coordination needs.
+Coordination funding provides the opportunity for the fish and wildlife managers to work collaboratively with each other and with others in the Region to define Program goals and objectives, identify limiting factors and threats, design and implement strategies and actions, and monitor and evaluate successes and failures in Program implementation.
+The funding also is used to ensure measures and projects are integrated with existing management programs in the Region.
+For all the fish and wildlife managers, the collaborative process involves membership in "umbrella" organizations whose objectives include building consensus on policy and science to best inform regional and local decision making.
+Support for coordination is provided through two mechanisms: 1) provide funding for individual fish and wildlife entities to coordinate their activities and policies that relate directly to the Fish and Wildlife Program, and 2) fund membership organizations to facilitate coordination activities for the Fish and Wildlife Program.
 The Fiscal Year 2007 funding levels for the individual fish and wildlife managers to conduct regional coordination activities are as follows:

-1a) Funding provided through the Columbia Basin Fish and Wildlife Authority (CBFWA) for member fish and wildlife managers and tribes under project number 1989-062-01, contract 20620-12, via subcontracts with CBFWA.
+1a) Funding provided through the Columbia Basin Fish and Wildlife Authority (CBFWA) for member fish and wildlife managers and tribes under project number 1989-062-01.
 An additional set-aside amount is available for members to access above and beyond the base need identified below, including meeting costs and indirect costs, for a total of \$407,208.

-Burns Paiute Tribe (BPT): \$15,000 Confederated Tribes of the Colville Reservation (CCT): \$25,000 Coeur d'Alene tribe (CdAT): \$35,000 Confederated Salish and Kootenai Tribes of the Flathead Reservation (CSKT): \$ 6,000 Confederated Tribes of the Umatilla Indian Reservation (CTUIR): \$12,000 Confederated Tribes of the Warm Springs Reservation (CTWSR): \$15,000 Idaho Department of Fish and Game (IDFG): \$12,000 Kootenai Tribe of Idaho (KTOI): \$15,000 Montana Department of Fish, Wildlife, and Parks (MDFWP): \$ 8,000 NOAA Fisheries (NMFS): \$ 5,000 Nez Perce Tribe (NPT): \$40,000 Oregon Department of Fish and Wildlife (ODFW): \$33,000 Shoshone Bannock Tribe (SBT): \$30,000 Shoshone Paiute Tribe (SPT): \$12,000 US Fish and Wildlife Service (USFWS): \$ 6,000 Washington Department of Fish and Wildlife (WDFW): \$50,000 Confederated Tribes and Bands of the Yakama Nation (YN): \$12,000
+Burns Paiute Tribe (BPT): \$15,000 Confederated Tribes of the Colville Reservation (CCT): \$25,000 Coeur d'Alene tribe (CdAT): \$35,000 Confederated Salish and Kootenai Tribes of the Flathead Reservation (CSKT): \$6,000 Confederated Tribes of the Umatilla Indian Reservation (CTUIR): \$12,000 Confederated Tribes of the Warm Springs Reservation (CTWSR): \$15,000 Idaho Department of Fish and Game (IDFG): \$12,000

+Kootenai Tribe of Idaho (KTOI): \$15,000 Montana Department of Fish, Wildlife, and Parks (MDFWP): \$ 8,000 NOAA Fisheries (NMFS): \$ 5,000 Nez Perce Tribe (NPT): \$40,000 Oregon Department of Fish and Wildlife (ODFW): \$33,000 Shoshone Bannock Tribe (SBT): \$30,000 Shoshone Paiute Tribe (SPT): \$12,000 US Fish and Wildlife Service (USFWS): \$ 6,000 Washington Department of Fish and Wildlife (WDFW): \$50,000 Confederated Tribes and Bands of the Yakama Nation (YN): \$12,000